samdish7/Prof_Dev/COMP3017/Notes/README.md

 # How do I make this layout?

 There is more than one way to create your webpage, but you want to make sure it not only looks good, but is also well constructed.

+(We did a bunch of examples in class on what layout we think would best suite the screens given)

+# Progressive Web Apps & Responsive Design

+__PWAs__ have tons of requirements, but they allow for offline use.
+So it is very useful.
+This is where __Media Queries__ come in.
+They rely on responsive web designs that flex when browsed on many devices.

+__PWAs__:
+* Must be served over HTTPS
+* Run offline
+* Can have an icon on the home screen

+Some people add even more requirements:
+* Responsive
+* Loads instantly (funny)
+* Asks the user to add to home screen
+* Push notifications
+* Runs fast even on slow networks
+* Cross-browser
+* Page transitions are fast
+* Each page gets its own URL

+There are many other applications for web apps, not just shopping.
+Many businesses run their platforms in some type of mobile way.

+We want to create an experience that convinces the user that they are online when they are actually not.
+Use local storages, re-syncing, and try to keep the activity as legit as possible while offline.

+You can use the _media_ attribute, to allow for many screen readers to be able to view your content easily.

+# Modern CSS

+CSS styles give the look and feel by setting colors, fonts, sizes, and other graphical features.

+There are __16,777,216__ colors availble in the RGB range.

+Web fonts allow you to expand beyond the installed fonts.
+You can use them as long as they are free :grinning:.

+Data uris _may_ speed up your images, but use caution!

+# Advanced CSS Selectors

+CSS __selectors__ allow us great flexibility in pointing to elements on a page.
+We can point to these elements by id, class, and type, but they go much deeper as in position, attributes, state, and more,

+Class selectors allow you to group elements any way you see fit.

+You can also _concatenate_ them!

+A comma means you're applying a style to two or more selectors.

+## Relationship Selectors

+The __DOM__ also points to the relationships between elements.
+You are able to select descendants as well asn direct children.

+## Pseudo-classes

+Denoted with a _:_, these are similar, but not actually classes from css.
+Examples of these are:
+* :link
+* :visited
+* :hover
+* :active
+* :focus
+and many, many more.

+## Pseudo-elements

+Denoted with a _::_, these point to otherwise inaccessible parts of the page.
+The __::before__ & __::after__ selectors allow you to insert content _inside_  an element.
+# CSS Transforms and Transitions